 All doors shall open outwardly.

-C. All doors shall have positive fastening devices approved by Pupil Transportation Services to hold doors in the open position.
+C. All doors shall have positive fastening devices to hold doors in the open position.

 D. All doors shall be weather sealed and on buses with double doors, they shall be so constructed that a flange on the forward door overlaps the edge of the rear door when closed.